laro/Cilia/3 Advanced/8 Misc.md

 So no forward declarations necessary, as with C# and Java (but unlike C/C++, due to its single-pass compiler).

-### Mixed Arithmetic
+### Restricted Mixed Arithmetic

-Mixing signed with unsigned integer
+No mixing of signed with unsigned integer:
 - `Signed + - * / Unsigned` is an error,
     - you have to cast explicitly,
     - i.e. no implicit cast (neither ~~`UInt` -> `Int`~~ nor ~~`Int` -> `UInt`~~).